Repositioning a library network for diverse communities and a new age.

 transformation and expression.
 The regional NSW library chain, Lake Mac Libraries, came to us with this challenge: to adapt and thrive.

-Preliminary audience analysis and empathy mapping led to definition of working user personas.
 The library now has a platform for engaging and co-designing programs with these new user groups such as the online student, the busy parent and the knowledge worker.

 The defining concept that arose from this research, engagement and innovation work – ‘Expand Your World’ – is being applied to all library activities, from creative stakeholder engagement and co-design activities, library interior design, evolution of programming, updates to promotional collateral and the launch of The Rover: the new mobile library designed to engage a diverse range of community members.
 As a first activation task, Ellis Jones created the concept and design for The Rover.